MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/new-in-windows-mdm-enrollment-management.md

 # What's new in mobile device enrollment and management

-This topic provides information about what's new and breaking changes in Windows 10 mobile device management (MDM) enrollment and management experience across all Windows 10 devices.
+This article provides information about what's new and breaking changes in Windows 10 mobile device management (MDM) enrollment and management experience across all Windows 10 devices.

 For details about Microsoft mobile device management protocols for Windows 10 see [\[MS-MDM\]: Mobile Device Management Protocol](https://go.microsoft.com/fwlink/p/?LinkId=619346) and [\[MS-MDE2\]: Mobile Device Enrollment Protocol Version 2]( https://go.microsoft.com/fwlink/p/?LinkId=619347).